jxnpass/jxnpass.github.io/_posts/2025-3-26-MatrixOutlierAlgorithms.md

 \end{bmatrix}
 $$

 - **A09**: Titled by [Jakob Raymaekers & Peter J. Rousseeuw](https://www.tandfonline.com/doi/full/10.1080/01621459.2023.2267777#abstract), this covariance structure is calculated to have stronger correlations among columns closer together, and weaker correlations for columns farther away.
-It can be computed as follows...

 $$
 \Sigma_{d} =